miguel-2099/Outside-Learning/Azure-Describe-Azure-management-and-governance-ML.md

       - Maintenance: Regularly maintain and organize resources to control costs.
 Deprovision unnecessary resources to avoid extra charges.
       - Geography: Costs vary by region due to differences in power, labor, taxes, and fees.
 Network traffic costs differ based on geographical zones.
       - Subscription type: Different subscription types offer various usage allowances and free access to certain products.
       - Azure Marketplace: Purchase third-party solutions and services, which may include additional costs for vendor services.

+Unit 3/9:
+  - Comparing pricing and total cost of ownership: